Ashford (NYSEAMERICAN:AINC) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a report released on Friday.
-The brokerage issued a buy rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note published on Wednesday.
+The firm issued a buy rating on the financial services provider’s stock.

+Separately, B. Riley lowered their price target on Ashford from $18.00 to $14.00 and set a neutral rating for the company in a report on Tuesday, March 21st.

 Hedge Funds Weigh In On Ashford